Yalitza Aparicio

 Yalitza Aparicio Martínez (/es/; born 11 December 1993) is a Mexican actress.
-She made her film debut as Cleo in Alfonso Cuarón's 2018 drama Roma, which earned her a nomination for the Academy Award for Best Actress; Aparicio was the first Indigenous American woman to be nominated for that award.
+She made her film debut as Cleo in Alfonso Cuarón's 2018 drama Roma, which earned her a nomination for the Academy Award for Best Actress; Aparicio was the first Indigenous Mexican woman to be nominated for that award.
 In 2019, Time magazine named her one of the 100 most influential people in the world.
 She was also named the UNESCO Goodwill Ambassador for Indigenous Peoples in the same year.

 Early life

 Yalitza Aparicio Martínez was born 11 December 1993 in Tlaxiaco, Oaxaca.
 Her parents are of indigenous origin; her father is Mixtec and her mother is Triqui.
 She was not, however, fluent in the Mixtec language and had to learn it for her role in Roma.
 Aparicio was raised by a single mother who worked as a maid.
 She does not have formal training in acting, but rather has pursued a degree in pre-school education while already holding a degree in early childhood education and worked in a school.
 She won her first acting role just prior to qualifying as a teacher.